ricomariani/CG-SQL-author/sources/playground/README.md

 ## Resources

 ### Examples
-Examples have been crafted to quickly get you running and gain a deeper understanding of CGL.
+Examples have been crafted to quickly get you running and gain a deeper understanding of CQL.
 Practice is the best way to learn.
 Edit them and create new ones!

   - **examples/hello_world.sql** — A welcoming "Hello World" example